dana234/README.md/README_Version4.md

 ## ⚠️ Assumptions and Caveats

 - Missing or inconsistent data, especially in postal codes, was removed or corrected.
-- Typographical errors in city/state/country columns manually fixed.
+- Typographical errors in city/state/country columns were manually fixed.
 - Dates reformatted for consistency.
 - Outliers in shipping cost and sales retained for future analysis.
 - Ethical considerations in segmentation (no sex or ethnicity used).